Coronavirus: British government calls for calm after eight schools closed

 In Italy, the number of cases nationwide jumped by almost 100 in a day to more than 400, while the death toll rose to 12 since last Friday.

-A Greek woman who recently returned home from northern Italy became Greece’s first coronavirus case and is being closely monitored, the health ministry said on Wednesday.
+A Greek woman who recently returned home from northern Italy became Greece’s first coronavirus case and was being closely monitored.

-The World Health Organization (WHO) said China had reported 411 new cases on Tuesday – against the 427 logged in 37 other countries.
-However, WHO chief Tedros Adhanom Ghebreyesus advised diplomats in Geneva on Wednesday against speaking of a pandemic.
+The World Health Organization (WHO) said China had reported 411 new cases on Tuesday – against the 427 logged in 37 other countries. – Additional reporting: Reuters

-“Using the word pandemic carelessly has no tangible benefit, but it does have significant risk in terms of amplifying unnecessary and unjustified fear and stigma, and paralysing systems,” he said.
-“It may also signal that we can no longer contain the virus, which is not true.” – Additional reporting Reuters